DomResc/docker-backup-tools/README.md

 - Ensure sufficient free disk space (at least twice the size of your volumes)
 - Monitor backup logs for warnings or errors
 - Test restoration occasionally to verify backup integrity
+- Run cleanup regularly with dry-run first to understand what will be removed
+- Use specific cleanup options instead of `--prune-all` in production environments

 ## Security Considerations